Role of the College Field Supervisor

 - provide teacher candidates with a written evaluation of their teaching performance;

 - evaluate teacher candidates’ progress in accordance with SUNY Plattsburgh’s departmental vision, frameworks, evaluation criteria, and relationship with established partnering school districts;

 - ensure that each teacher candidate reviews and signs the assessment instrument after each formal observation;

 - ensure that each teacher candidate receives a three-way conference (CFS, CT, and teacher candidate) at the outset of the quarterly placement and as needed;

 - ensure that each teacher candidate receives a mid-quarter evaluation from the CT;

 - be available outside the regular observation period for consultation with teacher candidates;

 - provide all teacher candidates with a completed copy of an “End-of-Quarter” evaluation for each of their two placements; and

-- use SUNY Plattsburgh’s program standards as the basis for discussion when regularly consulting with PDEs regarding the progress of teacher candidates.
+- use SUNY Plattsburgh’s program standards as the basis for discussion when regularly consulting with CTs regarding the progress of teacher candidates.